Office of Lieutenant Governor

 His Excellency The Lieutenant Governor

-The Queen’s Personal Representative on the Isle of Man is formally styled the Lieutenant Governor and is appointed by Warrant of Her Majesty The Queen, on the advice of the Secretary of State for Justice.
+The Queen’s Personal Representative on the Isle of Man is formally styled the Lieutenant Governor and is appointed by Warrant of Her Majesty The Queen, following the recommendation of the Isle of Man Selection Committee led by the President of Tynwald, Chief Minister, and the First Deemster and Clerk of the Rolls.

 The term of office of the Lieutenant Governor is at The Queen’s pleasure but is normally five years.
 The Warrant sets out the role in broad terms and speaks of the requirement to promote the Royal Family, The Queen as Head of State and the need to promote the happiness of the people.